mendhak/docker-http-https-echo/README.md

-Docker image which echoes various HTTP request properties back to client, as well as in docker logs.
+Docker image which echoes various HTTP request properties back to client, as well as in the Docker container logs.
+You can use your own certificates, choose your ports, decode JWT headers and filter out certain paths

 ![browser](https://raw.githubusercontent.com/mendhak/docker-http-https-echo/master/screenshots/screenshot.png)

-## Usage
+## Basic Usage

 Run with Docker